mfornace/nupack-docs-dev/sources/design.md

 ### Diversity

-A [diversity constraint](definitions.md#hard-constraints) forces every window of a specified length to contain a specified degree of sequence diversity, either globally or for a concatenated list of domains.
-A `Diversity` constraint is specified as:
+A [diversity constraint](definitions.md#hard-constraints) forces every word of a specified length to contain a specified degree of sequence diversity, either globally or for a concatenated list of domains.
+A `Diversity` hard constraint is specified as:

-- the window length in nucleotides
+- the word length in nucleotides (keyword `word`)
-- the minimum number of nucleotide types that must appear in every window
+- the minimum number of nucleotide types that must appear in every window (keyword `types`)
 - optionally a list of domains for concatenation (keyword `scope`) where the diversity should be imposed; alternatively, a target strand may be specified
 - if the scope is unspecified (absence of keyword `scope`), the constraint is global